Philly Pug & Short Nose Rescue, Inc.

 Pets at Our Rescue Group:

-Cities, Towns, and/or Counties We Serve:Southeastern Pennsylvania, Southern New Jersey, Delaware and Maryland.
+Cities, Towns, and/or Counties We Serve:Southeastern Pennsylvania, New Jersey, Delaware and Maryland.
 At this time, we do not do long distance or out-of-state adoptions.

 Short Nose Dogs are often misunderstood.
-Small dogs have a big personality.
-They snort, snore, play, but they do not make good outside pets.
-Brachycephalic dogs cannot handle extreme weather conditions.
-It is our mission to help people understand brachycephalic breeds and to educate them too.
+These small dogs have big personalities.
+They snort, snore, play, but they do not make good outside pets or jogging partners.

 Donate to Our Rescue Group...http://www.ppsnrescue.com/about-us/donations/

 The following outlines the adoption process for Philly Pug & Short Nose Rescue, Inc. Please understand that the process is intended to provide the best outcome for both the rescued dog and the new adoptive home.
 Thank you in advance for understanding.

 1. We will not adopt a rescue dog into a home with any of the following conditions: